 I am a full-time wine guide by choice, and I couldn't be happier!

 Melody Archambault – Wine Guide, August 2013

-I got a call from a friend that wanted me to host a wine tasting at my house, so she could write her trip off to our area.
-As a business owner we get to write off anything we do that involves our business, including our initial investment which we earn back in 60 days.
+I got a call from a friend that wanted me to host a wine tasting at my house so that she could write her trip off to our area.
+As a business owner, we get to write off anything we do that involves our business, including our initial investment which we earn back in 60 days.

 Why I Think This is a Good Opportunity:

 According to the Wine Institute in 2013 Americans consumed 892 million gallons of wine!
 So it's a good niche to be involved with.

 Wine is a consumable product, so it's easy to get reorders.
 They have a wide selection of wines, so there's something that will appeal to every taste.
 I also like the wine club option — this automates your sales, which makes your job easier and more lucrative.